splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ## 1. Find the web adress of your Workshop Host Online Boutique

-The Online Boutique  we are going to use is viewable on port 81 of the Workshop host EC2 instance's IP address and will be provide to you at this point.
+The Online Boutique  we are going to use is viewable on port 81 of the Workshop host EC2 instance's IP address and will be provide to you at this point.<br>
-We are all connecting to workshops host for the RUM session as this will create more traffic from multiple locations, making the data more realistic.
+We are all connecting to the Online Boutique of the workshops host for this RUM session as this will create more traffic from multiple locations, making the data more realistic.

 Open your web browser and go to `http://{==WORKSHOP-HOST-EC2-IP==}:81/` where you will then be able to see the RUM enabled Online Boutique running.